 It’s so true.
 I did an informal crowdsource of Facebook friends recently and asked other moms how they were finding “me-time” during the pandemic.
 Most of them aren’t.
 Too many said trips to the grocery store were their self care.
 This.
 Is.
 Not.
 Enough.

-I’m resolving to reclaim my me-time in 2021.
+I’m resolving to reclaim my me-time.
 Here are some ideas so you can also reclaim your time.

 Make time for daily exercise

 I’ve been doing a combo walk/run for 30 minutes most mornings since the spring.
 It’s not enough, but it does help me clear my head and gives me a little time alone with my own thoughts.
 I have to get up early — before anyone else in my family is awake, but it’s worth it.

 Some of my other mom friends do yoga or YouTube workouts, and I do too when it’s just too cold/rainy for me to leave the house.